 Bye Internet Explorer

-An article, posted almost 4 years ago filed in ie, internet explorer, windows, Edge, Chromium, chrome, browser & Firefox.
+An article, posted more than 4 years ago filed in ie, internet explorer, windows, Edge, Chromium, chrome, browser & Firefox.

 Bye Internet Explorer